junruren/Dice_Android/README.md

 # Dice
-An easy Android App for tossing certain number of dices
+An Android App for tossing certain number of dices

 Created for the History Association SFLS people